donkirkby/chess-kit/docs/rules.md

 ### Equipment
 A deck of chess cards.
 (See how to turn standard playing cards into chess cards in appendix A.)
+A six-sided die (only used for extra difficulty level)

 ### Setup
-Shuffle the 32 chessmen cards, excluding the checkers cards, and deal a 5x5 grid face down with slight gaps, then draw 2 cards into your hand.
+Shuffle the 32 chess piece cards, excluding the empty square cards, and deal a 5x5 grid face down with slight gaps, then draw 2 cards into your hand.
 Put the remaining 5 cards aside without looking at them.

 ### Play
 Each turn, take any face down card into your hand, then play one of the three cards in your hand into the empty space.

 ### Winning
-After playing all 25 face up cards, you win if every card is attacking at least one card of the opposite colour and is being attacked by at least one card of the opposite colour.
+After playing all 25 cards face up, you win if every card is attacking at least one card of the opposite colour and is being attacked by at least one card of the opposite colour.